 I love Paris and I love Christmas, so getting to see Paris at Christmas was pretty, well, magical.

-So, if you’re planning your own visit to Paris at Christmas or maybe thinking about Paris as a holiday destination, then read on because I’m sharing the most festive ways to experience the magic of Paris at Christmas.
+So, if you’re planning your own visit to Paris at Christmas or maybe thinking about Paris as a holiday destination, then read on because I’m sharing the most festive ways to experience Christmas in Paris.

 Paris Christmas Markets

 When it comes to Paris Christmas Markets, there are dozens to choose from.
 Unlike London’s Christmas markets which start mid-November, most Paris Christmas markets don’t start until December, some not even until a week or so before Christmas (so be sure to plan your visit accordingly!).
 That being said, the Paris Christmas markets are definitely worth the wait.

 The Paris Christmas markets, with their wooden, German-style huts, may look traditional but really they are anything but.
 Forget sausages and beer and prepare to indulge in champagne and cheese fondue or raclette instead and you’ll see stands for Parisian macarons and crepes instead of traditional gingerbread.
 For those who love gluhwein, worry not; this Christmas market tradition holds strong in Paris as well, though the stalls advertise ‘vin chaud’ or hot wine rather than its traditional German name.
 Whatever you call it, I’m always happy to grab a mug (or three).

 Aside from being a foodie’s fantasy, the Paris Christmas markets also offer some great shopping opportunities for those looking for Christmas décor or gifts for friends and loved ones.
 Leather bags, silver jewellery, handmade soaps and lotions, paintings, decorative metalwork, chocolates, and more can be found in the stalls.
 Many vendors are cash only though, so if you do plan on shopping (and eating) make sure your wallet is stocked.